CogStack/tika-service/README.md

 Tika Service, by default, will be listening on port `8090` and the returned result will be in JSON format.
 It exposes such endpoints:
 - GET `/api/info` - returns information about the service with its configuration,
-- POST `/api/process_file` - processes a multi-part file,
+- POST `/api/process` - processes a binary data stream with the file content,
-- POST `/api/process` - processes a binary data stream with the file content.
+- POST `/api/process_file` - processes a multi-part file.

 ## Example use